Gabelli to adopt Eaton Vance's new breed of exchange-traded funds

-NEW YORK (Reuters) - Gamco Investors Inc, the asset manager headed by Mario Gabelli, said on Tuesday it plans to adopt Eaton Vance Corp’s new breed of active exchange-traded funds that can keep their holdings under wraps for months at a time.
+NEW YORK, Feb 3 (Reuters) - Gamco Investors Inc, the asset manager headed by Mario Gabelli, said on Tuesday it plans to adopt Eaton Vance Corp’s new breed of active exchange-traded funds that can keep their holdings under wraps for months at a time.

 For Gamco, the adoption of Eaton Vance’s new exchange-traded managed funds (ETMF) structure to launch its own such funds marks the firm’s first foray into the fast-growing $2 trillion U.S. exchange-traded products market.